 How to schedule: Reservations are required.
-You can book “Howl Night” and “Camping with the Wolves” spots on our online booking form here.
+You can book “Howl Night” and “Camping with the Wolves” spots on our online booking form HERE.
 If you have any questions, please feel free to email us at firstname.lastname@example.org.

 Restrictions: We recommend that participants be at least 8 years of age for both Howl Nights and Camp-Outs, however, this is not a strict requirement.
-We simply ask that anyone with young (and potentially fussy) children bring along adequate entertainment to keep them occupied and happy in order to minimize disturbances to other guests.
+We simply ask that anyone with young children bring along adequate entertainment to keep them occupied and happy in order to minimize disturbances to other guests.

 Anyone under the age of 18 must be accompanied by a parent/guardian.